Manuel Fernandes (footballer, born 1986): International career

 In June 2007, Fernandes played in all games at the UEFA European Under-21 Championship, scoring the opening goal for Portugal in their 4–0 win over Israel – the national side eventually failed Olympic qualification.
 He also appeared at the 2006 edition's final stages, and was an active member in the 2009 qualifying campaign.

 Fernandes received his first call-up to the senior team in February 2005.
 He scored his first senior international goal on 26 March in a friendly match with Canada, and played his first official game against Armenia on 17 November 2007, a 1–0 win in Leiria for the UEFA Euro 2008 qualifiers.

 Although not part of the list of 24 players initially selected for the 2010 FIFA World Cup, Fernandes was one of the six players named in a backup list.
 He made the final squad for the 2018 World Cup in Russia where he played his club football, making his debut in the competition on 30 June when he replaced João Mário for the final five minutes of the 1–2 round-of-16 loss against Uruguay.

 Personal life

 Fernandes' cousin, Gelson Fernandes, was also a footballer and a midfielder.
 Born in Cape Verde and starting his career at FC Sion, he opted to represent Switzerland internationally.

-He was also cousin to two other footballers with Swiss nationality, Adilson Cabral and Edimilson Fernandes.
+He was also a cousin to two other footballers with Swiss nationality, Cabral and Edimilson Fernandes.